Energes Mission International

 Mombacho is an active volcano but has not had activity since 1570 when there was an avalanche of debris that is believed to have killed the 400 inhabitants of the town of Mombacho on the south side of the volcano.
 Although there were reports of an explosion there was no accepted evidence of such explosion.
 The current activity of the volcano consists of hot springs and fumaroles in the two craters. (http://www.volcano-news.com/mombacho.html)

 Praise the Lord for His provision!
-Construction is almost completed on the three classrooms!
+Construction is now completed on the Multi-Purpose Building!
 Thank you to all who gave so that this could become a reality!

 God has given us a beautiful 5.2 acre piece of property in Diriomo, Nicaragua, approximately 45 minutes southwest of the capital city of Managua where we are developing a Ministry Training Center.